2022–23 Scottish Cup: Matches

 B- Queen's Park fielded an ineligible player in their fourth round match against Inverness Caledonian Thistle and were removed from the competition.
 The match had originally finished 2–0 to Queen's Park.

 Fifth round

 The fifth round took place on the weekend of 11 February 2023.
 The draw was made on 22 January 2023 and broadcast live across the Scottish Cup social channels.

 Teams in Italics were unknown at the time of the draw.

 Teams in bold advanced to the quarter-finals.

 Matches

 Quarter-finals

 The quarter-finals took place on the weekend of 11 March 2023.
 The draw was made on 13 February 2023 and broadcast live across the Scottish Cup social channels.

 Teams in Italics were unknown at the time of the draw.

 Teams in bold advanced to the semi-finals.

 Matches

 Semi-finals

-The semi-finals will take place on the weekend of 29 April 2023.
+The semi-finals took place on the weekend of 29 April 2023.
 The draw was made on 13 March 2023, following the Falkirk v Ayr United match live on BBC Scotland.

+Teams in bold advanced to the Final.